genjus46/zaplink/README.md

   attempt can utilize the full timeout, for example a request on default settings can take 5000 milliseconds before giving up, not counting the reconnection timeout.
+- `broadcast`: If true, sends a message through every available socket instead of just one of them.
+Should be used with caution, it _will_ trigger the handler on the other side multiple times.

 ### `ZaplinkPeer.disconnect()`